 I’m a scholar, teacher, administrator, consultant, and advocate for environmental and sustainability communication that helps to nurture the planet rather than exploit it.

-I am currently the Executive Director of the International Environmental Communication Association (IECA).
+I am currently on contract as the Executive Director of the International Environmental Communication Association (IECA).

 I also do consulting on program and project evaluation, and strategic communication.